-After a child has completed his published book, let him practice reading it to an adult before sitting in the author's chair and sharing it with the whole class.
-The child always has the option of reading it himself or asking the teacher to read it (and we adults read these books with powerful pauses and dramatic intonation).
+• After a child has finished a book, let him practice reading it to an adult before sitting in the author's chair and sharing it with the whole class.
+The child always has the option of reading it himself or asking the teacher to read it.

-The teacher's role during "author's chair" sharing is to model how to give positive feedback and ask relevant questions.
+- SS The teacher's role during "author's" chair sharing is to model how to give positive feedback and ask relevant questions.
 Invite the author to call on five students for comments or questions after children have demonstrated they know how to honor the young writer (i.e. I like the way you...My favorite part is...How did you decide...?)
 They should be very familiar with who?, what?, where?, when?, why?, and how? questions.
-(Read "Sitting in the Author's Chair," by Bobbi Fisher.)

-Our kindergarten-authored books (in process) are kept in a special book bin titled "Kindergarten Authors" until they are completed.
+(Read "Sitting in the Author's Chair," by Bobbi Fisher.) - For less-experienced learners and special-needs students, it may be necessary for the teacher or volunteer to take dictation, guiding the child with questions, helping her create a personally-meaningful story.
+We provide as much or as little support (scaffolding) as is needed for the child to feel successful. - Our Kindergarten-authored books (in process) are kept in a special book bin titled "Kindergarten Authors" until they are completed.
 Then they are displayed on the "new books" library display shelves for all to enjoy-and they do!
-Children treat these books with great awe, care, and respect.

-Anticipate that some children will be very quick and focused, and will finish illustrating their published book in a few days.
+They are treated with great care and respect. - Anticipate that some children will be very quick and focused, and will finish illustrating their published book in a few days.
 Other children will ask to stay in at recess time and may take over a week to finish due to the quality and detail of their work.
-Some children will simply need much more support than others.

-CC SS We make color copies of a few of the books to inspire next year's writers!
+We make color copies of some of the books to inspire next year's writers!
 These books in first draft and final version are one way we document meeting rigorous Common Care State Standards in kindergarten writing.
-Most of our kid-published books are narrative or informational stories.
+Most books will be narrative or informational stories.